webplatform/docs-wpd/Example_Pages/HTML_Element/index.md

 '''This is a temporary page to pull together an example of what the ideal end state will be.
-This has been written by [http://webplatform.org/docs/User:Cmills|Chris Mills] to serve as a sample.'''
+This has been written by [http://webplatform.org/docs/User:Cmills Chris Mills] to serve as a sample.'''

 ==Summary==
 A brief summary--a few sentences at most--that describes the element.
 Remember that the summary will likely be extracted and used out of context.
 Use the element name liberally to increase SEO.